OpenMoonRay/openmoonray-docs/docs/scene-classes/lights/DistantLight.md

         default: True

-        <p class="jekyll-theme-minimal scene-class-attr-comment">whether the light is visible in diffuse reflection</p>
+        <p class="scene-class-attr-comment">whether the light is visible in diffuse reflection</p>

     </p>